powersync-ja/powersync.dart/packages/powersync/README.md

 // Define the schema for the local SQLite database.
 // You can automatically generate this schema based on your sync rules:
-// In the Powersync dashboard, right-click on your PowerSync instance and then click "Generate client-side schema" const schema = Schema([
+// In the PowerSync dashboard, right-click on your PowerSync instance and then click "Generate client-side schema" const schema = Schema([
   Table('customers', [Column.text('name'), Column.text('email')])
 ]);